The Carnival of Venice 2023 (Carnevale di Venezia 2023) will take place between Saturday, February 4, and Tuesday, February 21, 2023, in Venice.

-After the 2021 edition of the Carnival took place online, due to the COVID-19 pandemic, we hope that in 2022 the festival will return to its pre-pandemic glory, and we will be able to admire the wonderful masks and costumes worn by thousands of people coming from all over the world parading once again through the narrow streets of Venice.
+After two years in which the Carnival was held online, due to the COVID-19 pandemic, we hope that the 2023 edition of the festival will return to its pre-pandemic glory, and we will be able to admire once again on the streets of Venice the wonderful masks and costumes worn by thousands of people coming from all over the world.

-The first information about a carnival in Venice dates back to 1094, when the word carnevale was mentioned for the first time in a document signed by the Doge Vitale Faliero.
-Back then, the carnival was an event dedicated in particular to the people from the lower classes, who, through the anonymity guaranteed by masks, could relate with the nobility of the time.
+The first information about the Venetian Carnival dates back to 1094, when the word carnevale was mentioned for the first time in a document signed by the Doge Vitale Faliero.
+Then, the carnival was an event dedicated in particular to people from the lower classes, who, through the anonymity guaranteed by masks, could relate with the nobility of the time.

-The first official document declaring the Carnival of Venice a public holiday dates back to 1296, when the Senate of the Venetian Republic set it before Lent.
-Starting that year, for the next few centuries, the Carnival lasted six weeks, usually between December 26 and Ash Wednesday.
+The first official document declaring the Venice Carnival a public holiday dates back to 1296, when the Senate of the Venetian Republic set it before Lent.
+Starting with 1296, for the next few centuries, the Carnival lasted six weeks, usually between December 26 and Ash Wednesday.

-During the 18th century, the Venice Carnival reached its maximum splendor and international recognition, becoming famous throughout the Europe, and Venice a destination that attracted thousands of visitors.
+During the 18th century, the Carnival of Venice reached its maximum splendor and international recognition, becoming famous throughout Europe, and Venice a destination that attracted thousands of visitors.

 Starting with 1797, when Napoleon invaded northern Italy, and later, during the subsequent Austrian occupation, the tradition was interrupted for fear of rebellion.
 Only on the islands of the Venice Lagoon, in particular Murano and Burano, the Carnival was held, though in a more subtle manner.

-Only in 1979, the centuries-old tradition of the Venice Carnival was officially reborn, thanks to the initiative of some citizen associations and the economic contribution of the Municipality of Venice.
+Only in 1979, the centuries-old tradition of the Venetian Carnival was officially reborn, thanks to the initiative of some citizen associations and the economic contribution of the Municipality of Venice.

 The individual annual editions of the modern Carnival have often been dedicated to a basic theme.
 Some editions were characterized by pairings with other Italian and European cities, thus providing a further involvement of the event at an international level.